gustavo-ortega-tiendanube/gustavo-ortega-tiendanube/README.md

 ### Hi there 👋

-✨ Hi, I'm @gustavoortega from Argentina. <br>
+* ✨ I'm @gustavoortega from Argentina. <br>
-🌱 I'm always learning about #k8s, #infosec, #awssecurity, #cybersecurity and #kubernetessecurity.
+* 🌱 I'm always learning about #k8s, #infosec, #awssecurity, #cybersecurity and #kubernetessecurity. <br>

-👯 I'm looking to collaborate and share knowledge with people eager to learn and grow.
+* 👯 I'm looking to collaborate and share knowledge with people eager to learn and grow. <br>

-💬 Ask me about anything you need.
-If I can help you, count me in.
+* 💬 Ask me about anything you need.
+If I can help you, count me in. <br>

-📫 Follow me on LinkedIn ---> https://www.linkedin.com/in/gustavomartinortega/
+* 📫 Follow me on LinkedIn ---> https://www.linkedin.com/in/gustavomartinortega/ <br>

-😄 I have a beautiful dachshund 🐶
+* 😄 I have a beautiful dachshund 🐶 <br>